HealthRex/CDSS/setup/data_pipeline/01_build_yearly_dataset.md

 ## Next step

-Once all tables are built and row counts look correct, proceed to [Step 2 — Run conversions](./02_run_conversions.py).
+Once all tables are built and row counts look correct, proceed to [Step 2 — Apply conversions](./02_apply_conversions.md).